ALEXMORF/the-dark-dungeon/README.md

 Upon closer inspection, it seems like I have found the culprit: boundary-less subsystems that leads to frequent context-switching.
 What is damaging my productivity is not my 300-line long functions or not following C++ guidlines; it was because I had to constantly switch context while dealing with the same piece of code.
 Since each subsystem has no boundary and pretty much has bearing on another, which also has a bearing on something else.
-The intermangled mass I get from having no clear boundary is the real cause of my productivity depression.
+The intermangled mess I get from having no clear boundary is the real cause of my productivity depression.

  I did many things in a hacky way; I played sound while processing input, I returned collision detection result